SV München

 sides as they look to serve the community of the Schwanthalerhöhe in the west

 end district of the city.
-Of late they’ve competed in A-Klasse; the tenth level

 of German football.
+A disastrous

-2017-18 campaign saw the team finish rock bottom and drop down to B-Klasse 4
+2017-18 campaign saw the team finish rock bottom and drop down to B-Klasse 4, where they only just averted another relegation.
+The truncated 2019-20 season

-saw an improvement to eighth place in their eleventh tier division.
+saw an improvement to eighth place in their eleventh-tier division.

 SV München

-1880 will play in B-Klasse 4 Oberbayern in the 2020-21 season.
+1880 will play in A-Klasse 4 Oberbayern in the 2025-26 season.

 My visit